 We recognize that financial institutions can meet their liquidity needs in different ways.
 We offer independent fee-based advice, so we do not have financial bias as to the solution(s) an organization opts to implement.
 We simply want what is best for our client and provide customized solutions to meet their objectives.

 We believe effective liquidity stress testing requires a thorough understanding of our client’s balance sheet, business philosophies, operating procedures, and tolerance for balance sheet risk.
 We also believe that a thorough understanding of our client’s non-maturity deposits is a critical part of liquidity stress testing because they comprise 85% of the financial institution industry’s total deposits.

 Our asset liability management (“ALM”) advice engagement begins with a thorough review of our client’s ALM policies, procedures, ALCO minutes, and reporting packages.
-We then have discussions with members of our client’s senior management team to better understand our client’s goals, objectives and tolerances for interest rate, liquidity and credit risk.
-Our next step is to review our client’s financial statements for at least the most recent 10 years to understand the institution’s financial performance.
+We then have discussions with members of our client’s senior management team to better understand our client’s goals, objectives, and tolerances for interest rate, liquidity, and credit risk.
+Our next step is to review our client’s financial statements for at least the past 10 years to understand the institution’s financial performance.